Angel St: Chart performance

-After the distinct disappointment in the chart performance of "Fantasy Island", the band heavily promoted the single and in the week of release only there were very strong contenders released in the same week including: Destiny's Child's "No, No, No", Robbie Williams's "Let Me Entertain You", and Tin Tin Out's "Here's Where the Story Ends", all vying for top ten chart places with Angel St.
+After the distinct disappointment in the chart performance of "Fantasy Island", the band heavily promoted the single and in the week of release only there were very strong contenders released in the same week including: Destiny's Child's "No, No, No", Robbie Williams's "Let Me Entertain You", and Tin Tin Out's "Here's Where the Story Ends", all vying for top ten chart places with "Angel St".

-The single entered the chart well within the Top 10 and had been ahead of nearest competitor Tin Tin Out's smash hit "Here's Where the Story Ends" for most of the week but had to settle one place behind it at number 8.
-Angel St became M People's tenth and final top ten hit, their second number eight hit from the album and their third number eight single in total, after How Can I Love You More (Mixes) and Just for You.
+The single entered the chart well within the Top 10 and had been ahead of nearest competitor Tin Tin Out's smash hit for most of the week but had to settle one place behind it at number eight.
+"Angel St" became M People's tenth and final top ten hit, their second number eight hit from the album and their third number eight single in total, after "How Can I Love You More" and "Just for You".

 The single received average support from radio in the UK and the two CD format clearly spurred the single to sell very well in a very strong sales week, with other songs in the Top ten including many former number ones: the Spice Girls' "Stop", Madonna's "Frozen" and Celine Dion's "My Heart Will Go On", but leading atop the chart at the time was 1998's biggest selling single Run DMC's "It's Like That".

-Angel St sold 74,500 copies to enter the chart and peak at number 8 with the live CD (1) selling more than the remixed CD(2).
+"Angel St" sold 74,500 copies to enter the chart and peak at number eight with the live CD (1) selling more than the remixed CD(2).
 The single then moved very steadily out of the chart in the following weeks from 8 to 15 to 25 to 38 to 46 to 63, so it stayed in the chart for six weeks in total in the Spring of 1998.